 Avocado toast, hemp hearts, and kombucha are all the rage – but we can still learn a few things by looking beyond our borders.

-So what do other countries around the world do to live happier, healthier lives?
+So what are other countries around the world doing to live happier, healthier lives?

 #1 In France, They Drink Wine

 They eat butter, eggs, cheese, bread…yet still have a low rate of heart disease because they also drink wine – specifically red wine.
 The cardiovascular benefit of red wine has to do with its antioxidant properties from polyphenols.
 The most active polyphenol in red wine is flavonoids.

 But red wine not only protects your heart but may protect your bones as well.